open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 ### Invocations

-Invocations represent a function call.
+Invocations represent a function call that transform the underlying telemetry payload.
 Invocations are made up of 2 parts:

 - a string identifier.
-The string identifier must start with a letter or an underscore (`_`).
+The string identifier must start with a lowercase letter or an underscore (`_`).
-  - If the invocation is used as a parameter in another function or as part of a boolean expression it must start with an uppercase letter or an underscore (`_`) followed by an uppercase letter.
-Otherwise, it must start with a lowercase letter or an underscore (`_`) followed by a lowercase letter.
 - zero or more Values (comma separated) surrounded by parentheses (`()`).

 **The OTTL does not define any function implementations.**